Grand Piano Trucks: What Are They and Do You Need One?

 For Specific Applications Only:

 Recommended for Hard Surface Floors (Not Carpet)

 Not to be used in place of a Grand Dolly

 Not recommended for schools

 Not recommended for stage applications

-PianoProsDFW not only moves pianos, but we also sell grand piano trucks (and grand piano leg dollies).
+PianoProsDFW not only moves pianos, but we also sell grand trucks (and grand leg dollies).
 While we are aware that you can purchase these devices online from various sources, there are a few things to keep in mind when considering doing so.
-First, the weight of the grand piano truck is extraordinary and shipping costs are very high due to the weight.
+First, the weight of the truck is extraordinary and shipping costs are very high due to the weight.
 This typically is not factored into the price you see from online vendors.

-Secondly, the grand piano truck will ship in 3 very heavy boxes containing over 60 (yes SIXTY) parts.
+Secondly, the grand truck will ship in 3 very heavy boxes containing over 60 (yes SIXTY) parts.
 All of these parts must be assembled and assembled correctly.
 This is a time consuming task for even those of us who are experienced at their assembly.
 This assembly is also not factored into the online vendors prices.
-We believe purchasing a grand piano truck from us and having us assemble it is a great value, especially considering all the safety considerations of proper assembly and installation of a piano truck.
+We believe purchasing a grand truck from us and having us assemble it is a great value, especially considering all the safety considerations of proper assembly and installation of a truck.

 Finally, the installation of a grand truck is a process best left to experienced professionals.
 Remember, the instruments legs must be safely removed, casters properly removed, legs properly re-installed onto the instrument.
 The process of installation also requires a proper sequence of tasks to followed in order to ensure no damage is done to the grand or the installers.
 Finally, if important assembly or installation processes are omitted, serious damage or injury could result.
 Again, we feel purchasing your truck from Piano Movers such as your Fort Worth piano movers; PianoProsDFW is in the long run, the greatest value.